bastings/bastings.github.io/index.md

 I was area chair (AC) for the following conferences:

 * EACL 2021 (Machine Learning for NLP)
+* NAACL 2021 (Interpretability and Analysis of Models for NLP)
+* ACL 2021 (Interpretability and Analysis of Models for NLP)

 I reviewed for the following conferences and workshops: